 Sixteen (16) prizes will be awarded: fourteen (14) awards available for Canadian students, one (1) for a British student from Great Britain, one (1) for a French student from France.
-The Award consists of a fully-funded educational program for one to Belgium and France to study Canada’s tremendous First and Second World War effort.
-The itinerary includes museums, cemeteries, historic battlefields and other site visits.
+The Award consists of a fully-funded educational program for one in Belgium and France to study Canada’s tremendous First and Second World War effort.
+Click here to read the full itinerary.

-The Award includes: air or train travel to and from Europe for each participant; accommodations, meals (with the occasional exception during free time); museum access and other educational visits, and transportation to and from all scheduled activities.
+The Award includes: air or train travel to and from Europe for each participant; emergency medical travel insurance; accommodations, meals (with the occasional exception during free time); museum access and other educational visits, and transportation to and from all scheduled activities.

-Each Award recipient will have five (5) days from the day on which they are contacted by the Vimy Foundation and informed that they have been declared the winner to make their decision to accept participation in the program.
-If the initial winner does not respond within this period or declines the prize, the jury will select an alternate entry until there is a confirmed winner.
-Once the Award recipient has confirmed their acceptance of the prize, the Vimy Foundation will contact them regarding prize details as outlined in the prize description.
-Winners will have to receive permission from their parent(s)/guardian(s) and prove that they either have, or can obtain, valid travel documents or proof of application for the documents within two (2) weeks of being selected (at their cost).
+Each Prize recipient will have five (5) days from the day on which they are contacted by the Vimy Foundation and informed that they have been declared the winner to make their decision to accept participation in the program.
+Prize recipients must obtain permission from their parent(s)/guardian(s) and prove that they either have valid travel documents or proof of application for the documents within two (2) weeks of being selected (at their cost).